Caledon Natural Area

 Trailhead: Ferry Farm is directly across the Rappahannock River from Fredericksburg on Kings Highway; 268 Kings Hwy, Fredericksburg, VA 22405

 Colonial Beach is small beach town on the shores of the Potomac.
 In the late nineteenth century, Victorian houses sprang up to serve as vacation homes and several hotels hosted the influx of summer tourists.
-The town’s Web site boasts Alexander Graham Bell as an early resident.
-It’s a fine little town for taking a stroll, a swim or a siesta.
+The town boasts Alexander Graham Bell as an early resident.
+It’s a fine little town for taking a stroll, a swim, a bite to eat or a siesta.
 Especially recommended is a hike through the town’s historic district.

 Trailhead: Colonial Beach is 40 miles southeast of Fredericksburg, reach via U.S. 301, then Route 205.

 Established in 1706, Kinsale is the oldest port on the Virginia side of the Potomac.
 A self-guided Kinsale village walking tour begins at the Kinsale Museum.
 The museum traces the village's history from its beginnings as a colonial port, through the bustling steamboat days to the present.
-Northern Neck Eco Tours offers kayak tours of the ecosystem of the Chesapeake Bay, Potomac and Rappahannock Rivers, and the numerous tributary creeks in the region.
-The company offers kayaking trips ranging from a half-day to overnight with lodging at a B&B. Port Kinsale Maritime Museum focuses on the traditions and heritage of the Chesapeake Bay's workboats.
+Port Kinsale Maritime Museum focuses on the traditions and heritage of the Chesapeake Bay's workboats.
 Its flagship is the skipjack "Virginia W." is one of the oldest remaining Virginia-built skipjacks.

 Trailhead: Kinsale is about 65 miles southeast of Fredericksburg.
 Take Route 3 to Route 203 just outside of town.